D:\paresh\articles date wise\2-11-2018\images\1200-35842538-different-religions-of-india.jpg

 Buddhism

-Buddhism is among the minority religion in the Indian land, with followers of 0.7 % of the total population.
-In the past few decades, Buddhism was widely spread in all parts of the Indian continent, but today, it is only found in the Indian Himalayan region.
-Currently, tIndia’sgovernment is putting more effort into promoting and improving the Indian country ties to Buddhism to encourage tourism in the region.
-Buddhism places of worship and religious practices are known as temples.
+Buddhism is among the minority religion in Indian land, with followers of 0.7 % of the total population.
+In the past few decades, Buddhism has been widely spread in all parts of the Indian continent, but today, it is only found in the Indian Himalayan region.
+Currently, tIndia’sgovernment is putting more effort into promoting and improving the Indian country’s ties to Buddhism to encourage tourism in the area.
+Buddhist places of worship and religious practices are known as temples.
 The famous Buddhism temple in India is the Mahabodhi temple, which is located in Bodh Gaya.
 It is considered the most sacred shrine for Buddhism believers in India and the world.

 Jainism